 The former March Air Force Base is located northwest of the Lakeview/Nuevo planning area.
 The Base was established in 1918 and was continually used until 1993.
 In 1996, the land was converted from an operational Air Force Base to an Active Duty Reserve Base.
 A four party, Joint Powers Authority (JPA), comprised of the County of Riverside and the cities of Moreno Valley, Perris and Riverside, now governs the facility.
 The JPA plans to transform a portion of the base into a highly active inland port, known as the March Inland Port.
-The JPA's land use jurisdiction and March Joint Air Reserve Base encompass 6,500 acres of land, including the active cargo and military airport.
+The IPA's land use jurisdiction and March Joint Air Reserve Base encompass 6,500 acres of land, including the active cargo and military airport.
 The boundary of the March Joint Air Reserve Base Airport Influence Area is shown in Figure 4, Overlays and Policy Areas.
-There are three Compatibility Zones associated with the Airport Influence Area.
-These Compatibility Zones are shown in Figure 5, March Joint Air Reserve Base Airport Influence Area.
+There are three Compatibility Zones a number of safety zones associated with the Airport Influence Area.
+These Compatibility Zones safety zones are shown in Figure 5, March Joint Air Reserve Base Airport Influence Policy Area.
 Properties within these zones are subject to regulations governing such issues as land use, development intensity, density, height of structures, and noise.
 These land use restrictions are fully set forth in Appendix L-1 and are summarized in Table 4, Airport Land Use Compatibility Criteria for Riverside County (Applicable to March Joint Air Reserve Base).
+Guidelines for Airport Safety Zones for March, Flabob, Bermuda Dunes, Chino, and Skylark Airports.
 For more information on these zones and additional airport policies, refer to Appendix L-1 and the Land Use, Circulation, Safety, and Noise Elements of the Riverside County General Plan.

-LNAP 3.1 To provide for the orderly development of March Joint Air Reserve Base and the surrounding areas, comply with the 1984 Riverside County Airport Land Use Plan as fully set forth in Appendix L-1 and as summarized in Table 4, as well as any applicable policies related to airports in the Land Use, Circulation, Safety and Noise Elements of the Riverside County General Plan.
+LNAP 3.1 To provide for the orderly development of March Joint Air Reserve Base and the surrounding areas, comply with the March JPA General Plan 1984 Riverside County Airport Land Use Plan as fully set forth in Appendix L-1 and as summarized in Table 4, as well as any applicable policies related to airports in the Land Use, Circulation, Safety and Noise Elements of the Riverside County General Plan.